cyclops1982/RAKDistanceTracker/README.md

 ## TODO

-- Make the code use lora to send out a message
 - REmove debug stuff
 - Make things work with edge cases (for exmaple, when the measurement is too far away or unclear)